kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

 FROM Employees
 WHERE IsActive = 1
 ORDER BY BaseSalary DESC;
--- If multiple employees have the same 5th-highest salary, all are included
+-- If multiple employees have the same 5th-highest BaseSalary, all are included

 -- OFFSET-FETCH for pagination (SQL Server 2012+)
 -- Page 1: First 10 records